Why Do Stars Turn Red? II. Steady-State Envelope Solutions: Results of Realistic Models

-Importantly, this sharp drop in $R_{\rm in}$ near the RG/RSG radii defines an upper limit to stellar expansion.
+Importantly, the nearly vertical $R_{\rm in}$–$R_*$ relation near the RG/RSG radii effectively sets an upper limit to $R_*$.
 Even as $R_{\rm in}$ contracts to small values, the envelope cannot expand beyond this threshold.
-Hence, the RG/RSG phase emerges as a limiting configuration for envelope expansion in steady-state solutions.
-Furthermore, in the RG / RSG solution, the curve $R_{\rm in}$ becomes nearly vertical in the $R_{\rm in}$–$R_*$ plane, indicating that variations in $R_{\rm in}$ have little impact on $R_*$.
-As a result, once a star enters this regime, the RG/RSG structure behaves as a stable state, remaining largely unaffected by any moderate change in $R_{\rm in}$.
+The RG/RSG phase therefore represents an upper limit for envelope expansion in steady-state solutions and behaves as an ultimate state, remaining largely insensitive to moderate changes in $R_{\rm in}$.